beyond88/woo-free-product-sample/readme.txt

 == Pro Features (UPCOMING) ==

-**🔥 Conditonal Price:** Allows you to set conditional price for the sample products.
+**🎉 Conditonal Price:** Allows you to set conditional price for the sample products.

+**🎉 User role based Price:** Allows you to set user role based sample price.

 ## 🚀 Backed By A Trusted Team ##